LHommeDeBat/QuantumServiceFaas/README.md

 ```

 with:
-- name: Unique name of your provider
+- name: Unique name of your openWhiskService
 - basicCredentials: username and password of your OpenWhisk/CloudFunctions-Namespace seperated by a ":"
 - baseUrl: Base-URL for your OpenWhisk-Server/CloudFunctions
 - namespace: Your unique namespace within your OpenWhisk-Server/CloudFunctions